openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 `sudo killall bluetoothd`

-Wait a few seconds, and run:
+Wait a few seconds, and run it again, until you get `bluetoothd: no process found` returned.
+Then start it back up again:

 `sudo /usr/local/bin/bluetoothd --experimental &`

-and then
+Wait at least 10 seconds, and then run:

 `sudo hciconfig hci0 name $HOSTNAME`